RobertDurfee/Causeway/README.md

     $ mkfifo fifo
     $ nc 192.168.1.35 3333 < fifo | prog2 > fifo

-This works okay, but does not encrypt data or authenticate endpoints.
+This works okay locally, but does not encrypt data or authenticate endpoints.

 ## Solution: `cw`